build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 * 'dags_s3_bucket_name' which is the name of our DAGs Folder for our MWAA environment

 The actual stack itself ("MWAAPipeline") is where we create the CodeCommit repository, and configure our CodePipeline and the CodeBuild steps.
-If we look at this code we can see we start by creating our code repository for our DAGs
+If we look at this code we can see we start by creating our code repository for our DAGs.

 ```
         # Setup CodeCommit repo and copy initial files